creamofthecraft/creamofthecraft.github.io/_posts/2015-04-28-just-got-shabby-chicd.md

 ---

-##Just got <i>Shabby Chic’d</i>
+## Lace and Vintage Look

 As unique, interesting and challenging as the wedding-theme, **“Shabby Chic”**, implies, we got overly excited in transforming our [Snowy Flowers][sf] in a vial to a <i>**stunning wedding give-away**</i>.

-{% include media-image.html file="header-shabby-chic-796x500.jpg" title="Classic look" caption="The vials look so classic with the lace." %}

-{% include media-image.html file="shabby-chic-cork-beads-796x500.jpg" title="Bead work" caption="Look how pretty those beads sit on top of the cork." %}

-## Lace and Vintage Look
 A **soft lace** was carefully tied around the neck of the vial.
 Added a touch of pastel colored, peach and mint green, **pearl beads** which were meticulously arranged on top of the cork.
 This perfect combination gave the vials that <i>**vintage look**</i>.

+{% include media-image.html file="header-shabby-chic-796x500.jpg" title="Classic look" caption="The vials look so classic with the lace." %}

-{% include media-image.html file="shabby-chic-visible-796x500.jpg" title="Classic look" caption="Look how visible the Snowy Flowers are.
-One would easily notice its beauty." %}
+{% include media-image.html file="shabby-chic-cork-beads-796x500.jpg" title="Bead work" caption="Look how pretty those beads sit on top of the cork." %}

 ## Hand-sewn
 The tags were **hand-sewn** to the lace and intentionally let them freely hang to have that easy and relax feeling.
 This is also to make the beautiful Snowy Flowers inside the vials very visible.

+{% include media-image.html file="shabby-chic-visible-796x500.jpg" title="Classic look" caption="Look how visible the Snowy Flowers are.
+One would easily notice its beauty." %}

 {% include media-image.html file="shabby-chic-hand-sewn-796x500.jpg" title="Hand-sewn" caption="Tags were hand-sewn." %}